 1. Information on the collection of personal data

 (1) We would like to inform you by the following about the processing of your personal data when you use our website.
-Personal data are all data which refer to you personally such as your name, address, email address, user conduct.
+Personal data are all data which refer to you personally such as your name, address, email address and user conduct.

 (2) The body responsible for the data processing – that is the “Controller” in terms of Art.
 4 subs.
 7 EU General Data Protection Regulation (GDPR) – is (as is also stated in our “legal notice”):